File Scan · Documentation

 3. Tool execution & results

+Each compatible tool is executed independently and its raw output is preserved.
 Results are displayed per tool, allowing analysts to understand how conclusions are derived.

-• One tab per tool
+One tab per tool

-• Raw and processed output
+Raw & processed

-• No hidden aggregation
+No hidden aggregation

-• Partial tool failures handled gracefully
+Partial tool failures are handled gracefully without corrupting other results.

 Why some tools may not appear